Emreodesia/Finance-Dashboard-35/README.md

-Fintec Open 💹
+Finance-Dashboard  💹

-Fintec Open is a modern and dark themed financial tracking platform.
+Finance-Dashboard is a modern and dark themed financial tracking platform.
 It allows you to follow cryptocurrency markets and stocks with real-time data.

 🚀 Features
  Live Cryptocurrency Data – Follow the latest prices in the market.